An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Abstract

 \section{Abstract}

 Orlov's famous representability theorem asserts that any fully faithful exact functor between the bounded derived categories of coherent sheaves on smooth projective varieties is a Fourier-Mukai functor.
-In this paper we show that this result is false without the full faithfulness hypothesis.
+In this paper we show that this result is false without the fully faithfulness hypothesis.
+We also show that our functor does not lift to the homotopy category of spectral categories if the ground field is $\QQ$.